The Best Low-Mileage Car Insurance Companies (2024)

 The best car insurance companies for low-mileage drivers

-Most insurance companies assign lower car insurance rates to drivers who report driving less, but the companies listed above offer special opportunities for low-mileage drivers to save through discounts, pay-per-mile programs, or other usage-based insurance programs.
+Most insurance companies assign lower car insurance rates to drivers who report driving less, but our experts have put together a list of the best car insurance companies that offer special opportunities for low-mileage drivers to save through discounts, pay-per-mile programs, or other usage-based insurance programs:

 Insurance company